smokethis/CreateFabricEnvrionment/README.md

     - Tenant.ReadWrite.All
   - Microsoft Graph
     - Group.Read.All
+- Power BI tenant settings must allow the use of service principals to use Power BI APIs (<https://go.microsoft.com/fwlink/?linkid=2055030>)??????????

 > Tenant.ReadWrite.All is only required to use one specific function which is not called under normal operations; `updatePipelineUserAsAdmin`.